ignatiusarviant/Amazon-Deliveries-as-Fast-or-Slow-Prediction/README.md

 # Amazon Delivery Time Prediction

-This project predicts if an electronic delivery using a van in a metropolitan area is fast or not.
-We use machine learning to make this prediction based on weather, traffic, distance, and other delivery-related information.
+This project predicts whether an electronic delivery using a van in a metropolitan area is fast or not.
+We utilise machine learning to make this prediction, based on weather, traffic, distance, and other delivery-related factors.

 ## Overview